Astro Presentation

 <html lang="en" set:html={marpGeneratedFileContent} />

-in the meanwhile, i enabled cloudflare R2 to host the images, athough astro already process the slide images locally, but i don’t know how to replace the post-processed images after marp-cli execution, so i instead use online images
+In the meanwhile, I enabled Cloudflare R2 to host the images.
+Although Astro already processes the slide images locally, I don’t know how to replace the post-processed images after marp-cli execution, so I instead use online images.

-• can’t live preview the slide, any updates should be built firstly to the result
+• Can’t live preview the slide - any updates should be built first to see the result

-• astro has already processed the images the slide referenced and saved to dist/_astro, but I don’t find proper way to get the post-processed images, and replace the href link in the post-marp html with these images files
+• Astro has already processed the images the slide referenced and saved to dist/_astro, but I don’t find a proper way to get the post-processed images and replace the href link in the post-marp HTML with these image files

-• don’t have an approach to utilize the plugin rehypeMermaid which can directly process mermaid graph
+• Don’t have an approach to utilize the plugin rehypeMermaid which can directly process mermaid graphs

 Reference

-I found a new package astro-typst, it is An Astro Integration that lets you render Typst within Astro. it is in active development, so i will try this way to build the presentation, then i can write the presentation in typst document. according to the author of astro-typst, there still some obstacles that should be resolve to make it possible.
+I found a new package astro-typst.
+It is an Astro Integration that lets you render Typst within Astro.
+It is in active development, so I will try this way to build the presentation, then I can write the presentation in typst document.
+According to the author of astro-typst, there are still some obstacles that should be resolved to make it possible.

-update: on 2025-05-08, I added this integration to the website, it worked. add a sidebar book where all typst documents are located
+Update: On 2025-05-08, I added this integration to the website - it worked.
+Added a sidebar book where all typst documents are located.

-also after add typst integration, the cloudflare page build will exhaust with resource, so fallback to use github action to deploy the website to cloudflare pages
+Also after adding typst integration, the Cloudflare Pages build will exhaust resources, so fallback to using GitHub Actions to deploy the website to Cloudflare Pages.